Skip to content

 Sometimes, your station may need to relay a received transmission to race control:

-- After receiving a transmission, go to the Receive tab
+• After receiving a transmission, open the Receive sheet

-- In the History, tap the item and select blocks just as you would in the Send tab
+• In the History, tap the item and select blocks just as you would in the Send sheet

 This uses the same process as re-sending your own data, but applies it to data you received.